Executive team

 Joanne is responsible for ensuring that all things grants related run smoothly.
 From grant allocations, instructor bursaries to payment of claims, Joanne works closely with the grant recipients to help and support them.
 Joanne is also heavily involved with the Link system, ensuring it is operating as it should and working towards improvements.

-Fun Fact: Joanne is pet crazy with two cats and a crazy cockerpoo called Floki.
+Fun fact: Joanne is pet crazy with two cats and a crazy cockerpoo called Floki.
 Floki often makes an appearance on Teams calls and can be heard grumbling in the background of phone calls.